ArticySoftware/Articy3ImporterForUnreal/README.md

   <img src="https://www.nevigo.com/articy-importer/unreal/enable_steam_export.png">
 </p>

-> Please note that the experimental unreal export needs at least articy:draft version **3.1.6.31945**
+> Please note that the experimental Unreal export needs at least articy:draft version **3.1.6.31945**

 Now open your articy:draft project and open the export window.
-Here you will find the unreal engine export.
-Please note that the unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
+Here you will find the Unreal Engine export.
+Please note that the Unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
-When exporting, chose your unreal projects **Content** folder as the target for the `.articyue4` export file.
+When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue4` export file.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/export_options.png">
 </p>

-After every export, going back to unreal will trigger the ArticyImporter plugin to automatically parse the new file and import the changes.
+After every export, going back to Unreal will trigger the ArticyImporter plugin to automatically parse the new file and import the changes.

 Make sure to confirm the prompt after the import to save all assets generated by the plugin.